RobertoTorino/_vulcanored/README.md

 ### Info

 **Project to show how to implement some media attributes and visualizations on a website using mostly css and html.**
+**Also, a brief explanation on how to build a docker container for this static website and run this locally.**

-### Page One (index-vulcano.html) main elements
+### Page One (index.html) main elements

 - Entry page with dedicated favicon.
-- Continuous scrolling gradient colors from light red to deep black.
+- Continuous scrolling gradient colors from light to dark.
 - Footer with copyright notice.
 - Embedded nature audio with almost hidden audio controls (on/off).
 - Clickable glowing circle, which acts as a gateway to the main portal.

-### Page Two (discover-vulcanored.html) main elements
+### Page Two (vulcanored.html) main elements

-- Portal page with dedicated favicon.
+- Start page with dedicated favicon.
 - Full screen video animation.
 - Auto start video
 - Looped video animation with basic controls, fullscreen, sound on/off, play, pause and download.